LaVi-Lab/FTTT/README.md

 > [!NOTE]
 > All output logs will be stored in the folder `outputs` under the current directory.

+> [!IMPORTANT]
+> Our codebase uses 🤗HuggingFace `transformers` to download & load pretrained models, including [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) and [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3).
+If you want to load the models from a local directory, please update the model name in our scripts to your local directory, e.g., `meta-llama/Llama-3.1-8B-Instruct` => `/YOUR/PATH/MODEL_DIRECTORY`.

 ## 🎯 OpTune Experiments